-Apple Inc. (AAPL) and Samsung Electronics Co.
+Apple Inc. (AAPL:US) and Samsung Electronics Co.
 (005930) reported they made no progress toward narrowing their dispute over smartphone and computer tablet patents, increasing the chances a jury will decide the matter starting Aug.
 21.

 The companies said yesterday they weren’t able to narrow the scope of claims at issue in the lawsuit in out-of-court talks.

 The judge overseeing the case in federal court in San Jose, California, asked the parties to try to simplify the dispute, while also ordering the chief executives of the two companies to talk one more time before a jury begins deliberating.

 “I think it’s too late to hold out much hope that the parties will settle before the jury comes back,” Mark Lemley, a Stanford University law professor, said yesterday by e-mail after the companies’ reported to the court.
 “When there is a settlement -- and there will be -- it will be a global deal involving more than just this case.”

 Suits over technology patents between the companies are active on four continents.
 Lemley said the patent portfolios for both sides are too deep and broad not to settle and there’s a risk that both parties could face injunctions blocking the sale of their products.
 Apple is seeking to make permanent a preliminary ban it won in court in San Jose on U.S. sales of a Samsung tablet, and to extend the ban to Samsung smartphones.

 U.S. District Judge Lucy Koh last week directed the companies to report no later than yesterday on whether “there has been some successful horse trading” to streamline and simplify claims in the case.

 Koh said she remained “pathologically optimistic” a settlement could be reached.
 Barring such an agreement, she said, she hoped to simplify the matter for jurors, who are to begin deliberating Aug.
 21.